jdbcode/Snazzy-EE-TS-GIF/README.md

 # Snazzy-EE-TS-GIF
 **It's important to demonstrate how Earth is changing.**

 The app set described here makes the following snazzy GIF anywhere on Earth.
-No coding required, just a browser and some mouse click.
+No coding required, just a browser and some mouse clicks.
 The goal is to make it easy for anyone to generate this animation and share how landscapes are changing on social media.

 <img src="https://github.com/jdbcode/Snazzy-EE-TS-GIF/raw/master/img/snazzy-ee-ts.gif">